-October 2015 - TT Electronics - AB Elektronik Sachsen becomes supplier for MAN engines
+October 2015 - AB Elektronik Sachsen becomes supplier for MAN engines

 As a trusted partner of MAN, we are proud to have been nominated for the new generation of engines with EURO 6c consumption-reducing sensor concepts for coolant system and oil module.

 August 2015 - Electronic pump control – Technical Article ATZ Elektronik 04/2015